Recently Diagnosed with Bipolar Disorder, or Wondering if You Might Have It? Struggling with the Challenges of Mood Swings?

 Does life feel overwhelming, sad, or exhausting to you?
 Do you find yourself feeling hopeless, lost, and uninterested in the things you’re doing in your life?
 Have there been shifts in your sleeping, weight, or eating, either too much or too little?
 Do you find yourself feeling worthless or guilty?
 Is it difficult to focus on what you’re doing in work, relationships, or recreation because of your negative thoughts and feelings?

 At other times, are you getting yourself in trouble by taking excessive, unnecessary risks?
 Are there periods of time where you overspend and can’t seem to stop?
 Have you risked your relationships or your health with sexual indiscretions?
 Have you become incredibly irritable or angry?
 Have you bothered other people with your behaviors, such as talking rapidly or having a “big ego”?
 Do you sometimes feel like you can’t stop moving, or find it impossible to cope with racing thoughts?
 Can you go days without sleeping yet still feel wound up?
+Have other people or mental health professionals told you you might have bipolar disorder?
 Have you experienced hallucinations, bizarre ideas, or had people tell you you’re acting strange?

 Does it seem like there is no one who can help you with bipolar disorder or would understand the challenges of having it?
 Don’t feel you can confide in your friends and family because they might not understand you?
 Maybe they will react with fear, which is common with bipolar disorder?